A Carbon Border Adjustment for the UK?

 In addition to exemptions, developing countries might reasonably expect additional flows of support to aid their preparations and adjustments to UK and other developed country policies.
 It is obvious that coordinating such flows across the developed world - perhaps via the World Bank or a UN organisation - seems likely to create a fairer distribution and more stability because it would attenuate individual developed countries' attempts to extract quid pro quos and impose punishments for political reasons.

-In our report, we assess five approaches to the problem:
+In our report, we assess four approaches to the problem: